 - Independent governance including compliance with regulations, appointment of trustees, adapting to legislative changes and providing management information to employers.

 - Full administration and communication services including member support via a range of channels, all statutory communications and implementation of a personalised member engagement strategy.

 - Investment services including selection of investment funds and default strategies

 - Transition services where clients can choose from a menu of options depending on their needs and budget.

 - Post-retirement offerings including drawdown, lump sum and annuity options, supported by a guidance process to help members make informed decisions at the appropriate time for them.

-At LifeSight, we understand that we need to continually evolve to stay at the forefront of the master trust market.
-We monitor member usage and have feedback channels for both employers and members, which we use to help develop our service offering.
+At LifeSight, we understand the need to continually evolve our offering in order to stay at the forefront of the master trust market.
+We monitor member usage and have feedback channels for both employers and members, which we use to help develop our service offering continuously.

-Other reasons for considering master trusts include a need to reduce employer costs, a desire to improve member engagement levels with pension and provide a more comprehensive communications experience, or a wish to reshape the pension arrangements, for example by transferring tranches of legacy deferred members or set up a new defined contribution scheme.
+Other reasons for considering master trusts include a need to reduce employer costs, a desire to improve member engagement levels with pensions and provide a more comprehensive communications experience, or a wish to reshape the pension arrangements, for example, by transferring tranches of legacy deferred members or set up a new DC scheme.

 - An entirely independent trustee board comprised of experienced industry professionals aligned to members’ interests and committed to the highest standards of governance, as evidenced by our PQM Ready and Master Trust Assurance Framework industry accreditations.